-7.5.5.3.
+7.5.7.3.
 Expanded resources

 This term can be applied to a reference property in order to specify that the default behavior for the service is to expand the related resource or Resource Collection in responses.
+Reference properties annotated with this term shall be expanded by the service, even if not requested by the client.